 Before this, you usually just charged into any situation with all guns blazing.
 Doom popularised the idea and it remained an unsophisticated gaming trope for some time.
 Advances in artificial intelligence (AI) have ensured we can now have more complex enemy character reactions, which leads the way nicely to Mark of the Ninja (2012).

 It’s a platformer by Klei Entertainment – there’s some ninja-based plot going on in the background, but you play as an unnamed dude who sets out to wipe out other dudes in an ingenious fashion.

 It requires brains, you have to think your way through levels, and it’s a whole heap of murderous fun.
 The atmospherics are particularly impressive with this one, so it’s highly recommended by us.
 Indeed.

 Stealth in video games has become increasingly popular.
 You still have series like Call of Duty where the player can hurtle into situations with guns blazing like a crazed SOB, but the likes of the Tom Clancy series and Metal Gear Solid really pushed the concept of being sneaky into the gaming conscience.

-As mentioned earlier, our first genuine experience of stealth in a video games was in Goldeneye on the N64, which we’re doing a full 20th anniversary celebration of shortly.
-On the second level of the game, Facility, you can sneakily wipe out (lol) a guy in (rather than on) the toilet with a shot to the head.
-Brutal – you can see it at the 30 second mark in the above video.
+As mentioned above, our first experience of stealth in a video game was Goldeneye 007.
+On the second level (Facility), you can sneakily wipe out (lol) a guy in (rather than on) the toilet with a shot to the head.
+Brutal – you can see it at the 30-second mark in the above video.